ethanlance/thisorthat/docs/elevator-pitch.md

 Send a link to your friends.
 No app downloads required for them - they just click and vote.
 Your poll is private to your friend group, so you get honest feedback without the pressure of public social media.

 **Step 3: Watch the Magic Happen**
 See real-time results as your friends vote.
-Watch cute characters react to the results.
 Read comments from your crew.
 In 24 hours, your poll closes and you have your answer.
 No more waffling, no more second-guessing.

 ## Why ThisOrThat is Different